ISISComputingGroup/ibex_developers_manual/dataweb/Web-Dashboard.md

   Where [Instrument-Name] is replaced by the desired instrument (i.e., ZOOM&) in all capitals.

 To test the website on a developer machine:
-* Open default.html with the variable of ?Instrument=instrument-name e.g. go to `file://JSON_bourne/front_end/default.html?Instrument=larmor` in a browser to view larmor's dashboard
+* Open default.html with the variable of ?Instrument=instrument-name e.g. go to `file:///C:/Instrument/Dev/JSON_bourne/front_end/default.html?Instrument=larmor` in a browser to view larmor's dashboard.
+Note that the path is dependant on where you have created the local JSON_bourne repository.

 To be able to see your instrument as well:
 * Add your instrument to the inst_list dictionary in the `InstList` class in `web_scrapper_manager.py`